mpgiii/forworker/README.md

 Worked on over winter break.

-Website can be seen live at http://forworker.com
+Website can be seen live at https://sprenklegeorgariou.com

+Keeping repo private as I accidentally exposed API keys.